MakeSchool-Tutorials/Makestagram-Swift-V3/P13-Uploading-Photos/content.md

         guard let downloadURL = downloadURL else {
             return
         }
+>
         let urlString = downloadURL.absoluteString
         print("image url: \(urlString)")
     }
 }
 ```

 To tie things together, let's use our new service to upload a new image to `Firebase Storage`.
 Once the user selected an image from the `UIImagePickerController`, the `completionHandler` property of our `MGPhotoHelper` will be executed.
 Let's change the closure we pass to upload the image once it's selected.

+> [action]
+>
 Open `MainTabBarController` and change the following in `viewDidLoad`:
+>
 ```
 photoHelper.completionHandler = { image in
     PostService.create(for: image)